jeffreysorgen/golf-club-sensors/docs/activity.md

 - All swings can be graphed in 3D space
 - All swings can be graphed in 3D motion

+_**Future considerations**_

+- Explore how to enhance the swing data to include ball striking
+- What new sensor measurements can this be adapted to include?

 ##
 #